-I am a Ph.D. candidate under the supervision of Professor Javier Esparza in the Chair for Foundations of Software Reliability and Theoretical Computer Science at the Technical University of Munich since October 2018.
-I am interested in Verification, Automata and Petri Net theory, and more generally in mathematical reasonings in a computer science setting.
-I am currently working on Population Protocols in the context of the ERC-supported project PaVeS.
+I am a Ph.D. candidate under the supervision of Professor Javier Esparza in the Chair for Foundations of Software Reliability and Theoretical Computer Science at the Technical University of Munich (TUM) since October 2018.
+I am interested in Verification, Automata and Petri Net theory, and more generally in mathematical reasoning in a computer science setting.
+I am currently working on Petri net verification and population protocols in the context of the ERC-supported project PaVeS.
 You can find more about my research on dblp, Google Scholar.

 I obtained my Master’s degree in Computer Science from the École Normale Supérieure Paris-Saclay (formerly ENS Cachan).
 I earned a Bachelor’s degree in Fundamental and Applied Mathematics from the Université Paris-Sud (formerly Université d’Orsay).
 More information on my academic background can be found in my curriculum vitae.